highbyte/dotnet-6502/docs/host-apps/avalonia/automation.md

 - **ROM actions**: `RomStatusSummaryText`, `RomDirectoryTextBox`, `LoadRomsButton`, `DownloadRomsToFilesButton`, `DownloadRomsToMemoryButton`, `ClearRomsButton`
 - **Display**: `MonitorColorComboBox`, `RenderProviderComboBox`, `RenderTargetComboBox`
+- **Input &amp; Joystick**: `KeyboardJoystickEnableCheckBox` — the persisted setting.
+Its live counterpart is `KeyboardJoystickCheckBox` in the sidebar, needed because this dialog only opens while the emulator is stopped.
+Both show the same setting and stay in step; the difference is that only the dialog's OK writes it to disk.
+The sidebar checkbox is always enabled.
+  <br/>**Caveat:** `CheckBox` controls do not appear in the macOS accessibility tree in this app at
+  all — verified against this dialog, where every button and combobox enumerates but no checkbox does.
+Their AutomationIds are set correctly and are right for other hosts, but on macOS a checkbox has to be verified from a screenshot rather than from `inspect-ui`.
 - **CPU**: `CpuCompatibilityProfileComboBox`
 - **Messages**: `ConfigStatusMessageText` (non-error status), `ConfigErrorStatusMessageText` (error status), `ConfigValidationMessageText` (bulleted validation-error list)